 Section 16.
 Changes, cancellation or suspension of the Services.

 We may change, cancel, or suspend your use of the Services at any time.
 Some changes to the Services may cause your Applications to stop working.
 Our cancellation or suspension may be without cause and/or without notice.
 Upon cancellation, your right to use the Services stops immediately, and you will not be able to access any data you have stored on the Services.

 We may update these TOU from time to time, and the effect of those changes will be governed by your Standard Terms, if any.
 We will notify you of any changes as provided by Section 18.
 If you do not agree to the changes, then you must stop using the Services.
 If you do not stop using the Services, then your use of the Services will continue under the changed TOU.
 In the future, we may choose to charge for all uses of the Services, or change the requirements for uses free of charge.
 If we choose to change the fee requirements for the Services, Microsoft will provide notice of such terms as provided in Section 18, and you may elect to stop using the Services rather than incurring fees.

 Section 18.
 Notices.

-We may send you additional information, including legal notices and that which may be required by law, which we may send in electronic form.
-We may provide required information to you: (a) at the email address you specified when you signed up for the Services or any email address you specified via www.bingmapsportal.com (you are responsible for keeping your contact information up to date); or (b) by posting on any portion of these TOU or to another Microsoft web site that will be designated in advance for this purpose.
+You are responsible for keeping the contact information for your account up to date, which you may do at www.bingmapsportal.com.
+We may send you additional information, including legal notices and notices required by law, in electronic form.
+We may provide required information to you: (a) at the email address you specified when you signed up for the Services or any email address you specified via www.bingmapsportal.com; or (b) by posting on any portion of these TOU or to another Microsoft web site that will be designated in advance for this purpose.
 Notices provided to you via email will be deemed given and received on the transmission date of the email.
 If you do not consent to receive notices electronically, you must stop using the Services.
-Any notice from you will be sent electronically to: email@example.com.
+Any notice from you will be sent electronically to: firstname.lastname@example.org.

 Section 19.
 Compliance with laws.